temporalio/helm-charts/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

 This repo contains a basic V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
 The dependencies that are bundled with this solution by default offer an easy way to experiment with Temporal software.
-This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra or MySQL database) that you may already have available in your environment.
+This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra, MySQL database or PostgreSQL database) that you may already have available in your environment.

 This Helm Chart code is tested by a dedictated test pipeline.
 It is also used extensively by other Temporal pipelines for testing various aspects of Temporal systems.
 Our test pipeline currently use Helm 3.1.1.